Meet The Board

 Lizabeth Metzger, OTD OTR/L, Own OT-Liz PLLC

-Treasurer, Chair of Website and Database Committee, CEO Committee
+Treasurer, Chair of Website and Database Committee, CEU Committee

 Liz Metzger has been a practicing occupational therapist for over 12 years.
 She has practiced in a variety of settings including skilled nursing, acute rehab, sub-acute rehab, continuing education and home health.
 She currently has a private practice specializing in individuals and families impacted by dementia.